Skip to content

 Zomblox

-by Plrun
+By Plrun

 Zomblox is a mission-driven FPS where your school has been overrun by undead students, janitors, and a boss teacher often referred to as Zombalina Teachrina.
 You clear rooms, rescue classmates, and hunt for hidden meme secrets across classrooms, gyms, swimming pools, libraries, and ventilation shafts.